pitosalas/cleancont/output/2010-08-11-little-children8217s-drawings-turned-into-art-8211-cool.md

 ---
 title: "Little children’s drawings turned into art – COOL!"
-subtitle: "Check [this link out, there are lots of really fun drawings](http://www.linkinn.com/wiki_101.php?add..."
+subtitle: "Check this link out, there are lots of really fun drawings"
 category: "298"
 tags: ["654", "968"]
 date: "2010-08-11"